DhrRob/gravity-forms-email-allowlist/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate from the Dashboard to the 'Forms' > 'Settings' > 'Email Allowlist' to set up.

+=== Screenshots ===

+1. Plugin Settings
+2. Email Field Settings

 === Changelog ===

 = 1.0.1 TBA =
+* Fixed validation always happening regardless of "Enable Email Allowlist" setting on email fields.
+* Fixed validation always happening, even if there is no input.
+We leave that one up to Gravity Forms.
 * Updated language strings.
 * Added screenshots.